 - Look for a lot of light activity on your stone, meaning make sure your stone reflects light differently on different angles, making it look “sparkly” and “bright”

 Like the color again, the carat is subject from person to person.
 Most youngsters these days invest modestly between 1.3 to 2.5 carats, which is about 6mm to 8.5mm.
-However, if you are looking for something statement to stand apart from the crowd, you could go for a bigger mermaid sapphire, that are definitely more rare and will cost you marginally higher, although lesser than conventionally popular sapphires.
+However, if you are looking for something statement to stand apart from the crowd, you could go for a bigger mermaid sapphire, which is definitely rarer and will cost you marginally higher, although lesser than conventionally popular sapphires.

-For more enquiries regarding this gemstone, write to us at firstname.lastname@example.org or speak to our chief gemologist directly at email@example.com.
-Alternatively you could visit us at our store in Silom, Bangkok Thailand or also contact us at (+66) 985498500.
+For more inquiries regarding this gemstone, write to us at firstname.lastname@example.org or speak to our chief gemologist directly at email@example.com.
+Alternatively, you could visit us at our store in Silom, Bangkok Thailand, or also contact us at (+66) 985498500.
 We would love to show you our range of beautiful teal and mermaid sapphires.